qygoh/PUI2018_qg412/HW3_qg412/README.md

 5. Wrote the code that will print the output correctly using a for loop as well as an iterator!

 ### Groups and my contribution
-I am **extremely thankful** for Vaidehi, Kloe, Rachel Sim and Mei Guan for our almost daily (!) discussion sessions.
+I am **extremely thankful** for Vaidehi, Kloe, Rachel Sim and Mei Guan for our almost daily (!) discussion sessions!

 I was mostly struggling to understand what is required of us to do the assignment and how to even do it cause there was no mention of how to create a python script at all in class.